scholarslab/scholarslab.github.io/_posts/2017-06-27-job-opening-curious-about-focusing-on-dh-development.md

 **Interested?**

-You can [apply here](http://jobs.virginia.edu/applicants/Central?quickFind=82179) (posting number #0621212), but please feel free to reach out with any questions—for yourself or a friend—by emailing [visconti@virginia.edu](mailto:visconti@virginia.edu) or tweeting [@scholarslab](http://www.twitter.com/scholarslab) or [@literature_geek](http://www.twitter.com/literature_geek).
+You can [apply here](http://jobs.virginia.edu/applicants/Central?quickFind=82179) (posting number #0621212), but please feel free to reach out with any questions&mdash;for yourself or a friend&mdash;by emailing [visconti@virginia.edu](mailto:visconti@virginia.edu) or tweeting [@scholarslab](http://www.twitter.com/scholarslab) or [@literature_geek](http://www.twitter.com/literature_geek).
 In particular, we're very happy to talk with anyone who's interested, but not sure whether they have the required technical background.
 All job discussions will be treated as confidential.